JoogSec/conky_dark_theme/README.md

 - startConky.sh

 ## Start
-Manually you can start with "conky -c conkyrc" or you can use the start script, attention if you use the script there is a delay around 10 seconds which you need if you want to use it at the autostart routine.
+Manually you can start with `conky -c conkyrc` or you can use the start script, attention if you use the script there is a delay around 10 seconds which you need if you want to use it at the autostart routine.